faran4engg/Evolent-CRUD-App/README.md

 > Technology used: `Angular 6` , `Angular Material` , `RxJS`, and `Bootstrap 4`

-> Tips

-- HAVE WHITE SPACE
-- MAKE IT PRETTY
-- GIFS ARE REALLY COOL

-> GIF Tools
+> Live application can be accessed from : [Evolent - Faran - Code](https://evolent-faran.firebaseapp.com/)

 ---